 Sarah’s work draws inspiration from her rural surroundings, the flora, fauna and wildlife which she sees every day.
 She feels a deep connection to the landscape, tradition and folklore - which often find their way into her work.

 Since 2015 Sarah has been working with award-winning UK rock band Big Big Train to create artwork for EP and album releases, as well as band logos, motifs and on-stage projections.
 She was awarded the accolade of Album Cover of The Year at the 2018 Progressive Music Awards.
 This was in recognition of the artwork she created for Big Big Train's album, The Second Brightest Star.
+Since then her artwork has gone on to grace album covers which have appeared in the UK Top 10.

 Sarah's work is exhibited in galleries throughout the United Kingdom.